appliedbinf/pima/README.md

 ```
 Please make sure that the first column in the mutation_regions.bed file (#contig) is the same as the header in the fasta file.
-Example: if the mutation_regions.bed file has 'chromosome' in the first column, then the gene header must include 'chromosome'.
+Example: if the mutation_regions.bed file has 'chromosome' in the first column, then the contig header must include 'chromosome'.

 ```
 > chromosome NC.03921